Leo-Thomas/Yachay-Tech-object-detection-projects/Web-Dev-Team/README.md

 * Notes:
   1. Clic the option "Add Python to PATH"
   <img src="Images/path.PNG" alt="Logo">

-  2. Sometimes, there is an error about Maximum Path Length Limitation in the installation of TensorFlow.
+  2. Sometimes, there is an error about "Maximum Path Length Limitation" on Windows in the installation of TensorFlow.
 Follow the next <a href='https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later'>link</a> for the solution.
+  3.
 #### Windows

 * Latest pip